Centre national d'Information pour Jeunes: SLAM! D'Zeitung fir déi Jonk

 From January 2014, the CIJ also edits a national Newspaper, called SLAM!.
 This newspaper, whose objectives it is to accompany young people in the setting up of a newspaper for young people and to teach them the difference between good and poor information, is available on a bi-monthly basis.
 It can be subscribed to by purchasing a European Youth Card, it can be collected free of charge in any Lycée, at the CIJ and in any Quick in Luxembourg.
 Of course, all articles are also available online.

 Structure of the CIJ

-The CIJ has 11 members of staff and is composed mainly of youth workers.
+The CIJ has 11 staff members and is composed mainly of youth workers.
 It is funded by the Ministry of Education and Youth and is partners with several other organisations and institutions such as the Conférence Générale de la Jeunesse and the Service National de la Jeunesse.
 It is managed by the committee of the Centre Information Jeunes asbl.

 The CIJ is also member of EYCA and ERYICA.